mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/assignment.md

 * **Use appropriate ventilator settings:** Adjust ventilator settings based on the patient's condition and goals of care.
 * **Prevent ventilator-associated pneumonia:** Implement strategies to prevent infection, such as proper hand hygiene and oral care.
 * **Manage other risk factors:** Address underlying conditions that may increase the risk of complications.

-**If you have any further questions about mechanical ventilator complications or their prevention, please feel free to ask.**

 ### vap bundel
 Ventilator-associated pneumonia (VAP) is one of the most serious treatment-related infections resulting in high mortalities and costs .
 (VAP) is one of the main types of infection in critically ill mechanically ventilated patients, leading to increased mortality, morbidity, hospital stay, economic and psychological costs for patients and their families .